 Hair Tissue Mineral Analysis (HTMA) | Trace Elements

 Hair Tissue Mineral Analysis ("HTMA", is a screening test that measures the mineral content of your hair.
 This type of hair tissue mineral analysis is much more than just a test for minerals, it provides you with clear and valuable insights into your personal health journey!

 I recommend all my clients get at least one HTMA so we can see the basis of exposures and mineral content as well as occasionally throughout a wellness journey to recheck our progress!

-• Patient will receive a copy of the test results (graphic illustration of levels and ratios).
+• Copy of the current and previous test results (graphic illustration of levels and ratios).

-• Doctor will receive a file copy of the test results (graphic illustration of levels and ratios).
+• File copy of the current and previous test results (graphic illustration of levels and ratios).

 Elements routinely tested in Profiles 1, 2 & 3